 Minneapolis elections staff met with then Secretary of State-elect Mark Ritchie.
 They asked to create the Minnesota Ranked Choice Voting Issues Task Force.

 This task force had an open membership and two subcommittees:

 - Technical Advisory

-Minneapolis voters approved a change from traditional balloting to instant runoff (later called ranked choice voting) for municipal elections.
+Minneapolis voters approved a change from traditional balloting to instant runoff (later called RCV) for municipal elections.

-The 2006 Minneapolis Instant Runoff Voting Task Force helped plan and implement ranked-choice voting.
+The 2006 Minneapolis Instant Runoff Voting Task Force helped plan and implement RCV.